Netflix/lemur/docs/administration.rst

 .. data:: PUBLIC_CA_MAX_VALIDITY_DAYS
     :noindex:
         Use this config to override the limit of 397 days of validity for certificates issued by CA/Browser compliant authorities.
         The authorities with cab_compliant option set to true will use this config.
-Below example overrides the default validity of 397 days and sets it to 365 days.
+The example below overrides the default validity of 397 days and sets it to 365 days.

     ::